umayaaah/pokemon-weather-boosts/README.md

 The pokemon API takes the weather and returns a list of pokemon types The likelihood API takes the list of pokemon types and returns the boosted pokemon

 All of the APIs must be run using Python3

-Note, the Github repo DOES NOT have this .env file (due to security & privacy restrictions on Github) - we have submitted the code as a zip file on minerva which does contain the     .env file so please use the minerva submission to run the code.

 # Pokemon API